Comprehensive Geriatric Assessment Case Studies in Asia

 Results

-• 98% of participants needed support for instrumental activities of daily living
+• 99 participants (98.0%) needed support for instrumental activities of daily living

-• 96% were categorized as having locomotive syndrome
+• 97 participants (96.0%) were categorized as having locomotive syndrome

 • 63.4% showed depressive tendencies requiring intervention

-• Significant improvements in health outcomes after 6-month follow-up
+• Significant improvements in health outcomes and quality of life after 6-month follow-up

 Research Source